ethioclicks/Java-Web-Development-Tutorials/Spring.md

 So far when we want to add new implementation, we should modify the code so that it will use the new implementation.
 One of the advantages of spring is it allow us to configure the application and based on our configuration it will use the dependency needed.

+Let’s do that on the next section

 Next>>>>>>>>>>>>>>>>> using spring for dependency injection

+##Spring configuration

-###add dependency
+###adding spring dependency
+Note: you can use existing project for this tutorial or you can copy and rename it to new project name to use for this section demo.
+We are using new project name called “confrenceapp-java”

-In order to use spring we need to add spring library to our project.
-We can manually download the jar and add it to our class path or we can us maven for downloading and adding it to our class path.
-Lets do that on the next section
+In order to use spring in our project, we need to add spring library to our project.
+One way of adding spring in our project is we can manually download the jar and add it to our class path, or we can us maven for downloading and adding it to our class path.
 Add the following dependency in to your pom.xml

 <dependencies>
     <dependency>
         <groupId>org.springframework</groupId>
-        <artifactId>spring-core</artifactId>
+        <artifactId>spring-context</artifactId>
         <version>5.3.14</version>
     </dependency>
 </dependencies>